mint-lang/hm-type-system/README.md

 }
 ```

-#### Variant Types
+### Variant Types

 Variant types are types which describe the data as choice between different options.
+These types are really good for representing states of a UI for example.

 ```
 type Status {